ROCm/hipBLASLt/docs/how-to/how-to-use-streamk.rst

 Using Stream-K with hipBLASLt
 ********************************

-hipBLASLt supports the Stream-K library, which provides improved performance and reduced library sizes for a wide range of General Matrix-Matrix Multiplication (GEMM) shapes and sizes.
+hipBLASLt supports the Stream-K library, which reduces library sizes for a wide range of General Matrix-Matrix Multiplication (GEMM) shapes and sizes.
+It also provides more consistent performance, which might be better in some cases.
 Stream-K partitions an equal share of the aggregate inner-loop iterations among physical processing elements, which provides a near-perfect utilization of computing resources.
 For more information about Stream-K, see